TormStorm/jagex-launcher-linux/README.md

 Icon=/home/USERNAME/JagexLauncher/Jagex_Launcher_icon.webp
 ```

-Save the file as `jagex-launcher.desktop` in: `/home/USERNAME/.local/share/appliations`<br>
+Save the file in: `/home/USERNAME/.local/share/appliations`<br>
 Download the [Jagex Launcher icon](https://oldschool.runescape.wiki/images/Jagex_Launcher_icon.png) and place it in the same folder as Jagex Launcher<br>
 Make sure that the exec path and icon path is the same as the path to the Jagex Launcher<br>

 ## RuneLite

-Navigate to the following directory: `/home/USERNAME/.wine/drive_c/users/USERNAME/AppData/Local` and create a new folder called `RuneLite`<br>
+Navigate to this directory: `/home/USERNAME/.wine/drive_c/users/USERNAME/AppData/Local` and create a new folder called `RuneLite`<br>
-Copy `RuneLite.AppImage` to this folder and make it executable with the following command: `sudo chmod +x RuneLite.AppImage`<br>
+Copy `RuneLite.AppImage` to the folder and make it executable with the following command: `sudo chmod +x RuneLite.AppImage`<br>
-Open a text editor and create a new file called `RuneLite.sh` Inside the file copy the following text:
+Create a new file called `RuneLite.sh` with the following text:
 ```
 #!/bin/sh
 cd /home/USERNAME/.wine/drive_c/users/USERNAME/AppData/Local/RuneLite